FLEXperience

 By Fatih Cetin, PhD Political Science, College of Social and Behavioral Sciences (June 2024)

-During my pandemic year at home, I balanced being both an online college student while working as a Spanish immersion school teacher for a 1st grader.
+During her pandemic year at home, Anna Clune balanced being an online college student while also working as a Spanish immersion school teacher for a 1st grader.

 By Anna Clune, B.S.
 Spanish and Communications, College of Humanities and Arts (May 2023)

-Personal experiences from nontraditional women in Engineering and the challenges that come from that and how we overcome these challenges.
+Personal experiences from nontraditional women in Engineering, the challenges that come from that, adapting to flexible learning, and overcoming their challenges.

 By Bridget Benner, PhD Mechanical Engineering, College of Engineering (December 2023),